 It was not until 2004 that Anshuman had his tryst with mutual funds.
 His interest in mutual funds brought him to the mutual fund industry.
 He became an advisor in a distribution house.
-"My first mutual fund investment, of Rs10,000, was in the NFO of Principal Dividend Yield Fund in September 2004.
-Its two-year annualised return was 12 per cent.
+"My first mutual fund investment, of Rs 10,000, was in the NFO of Principal Dividend Yield Fund (now Sundaram Dividend Yield Fund) in September 2004.
 It was good but Dhirendra Kumar of Value Research told readers why we should avoid NFOs.
 In those times, SIPs did not have the ECS facility.
 So, one had to give cheques.
 I was investing in all sorts of NFOs in 2005.
 Then I decided to take up Dhirendra-ji's advice of purchasing units only in existing funds," says Anshuman.

 His perspective totally changed after he started regularly reading the Value Research website and the magazines.
 Firstly, he started investing through SIPs.
 Two, at a time, he invests only in two-three funds.
 Three, Anshuman realised that investing slowly but regularly is more important.
 "It does not matter how much you save, what matters most is for how long you will save.
 Most people think they need lots of money to start with, what they actually need is lots and lots of time," he says.

 In June 2017, Anshuman's personal portfolio crossed the magical figure of Rs1 crore.
 He has invested about Rs 50 lakh over the last 13-14 years.
 His portfolio went through a shake-up in 2015, when he redeemed his non-direct investments.
 That is the time when he went direct.

 "My father used to write down household expenses daily in the evening.
 This helped him to keep a check on the monthly budget.
 Since my marriage, I have also been following the same practice," says Anshuman.
 This practice controlled expenses and let him invest more.